Updated August 31, 2022

 (40 ft L x 25 ft W x 0.67 ft H) ÷ 27 = 24.8 cubic yards of concrete debris

-A 40 ft. x 30 ft. concrete slab foundation that is 8 inches thick would produce 30 tons of concrete to remove.
-At least three 10-20 yard dumpsters would be required.
-Some haulers may need to break this load up into 4 or 5 pulls to handle the weight.
+A 40 ft. x 30 ft. concrete slab foundation that is 8 inches thick would produce 50 tons of concrete to remove.
+At least fourteen 10 - 20 yard dumpsters would be required, depending on their weight limit.

 Account for any green waste to be removed